-The walk in a nutshell: Carlin Gill takes us up and past one of the most spectacular high drop waterfalls - Black Force, before we head onto the Calf - the highest point in the Howgills.
+In Summary: Carlin Gill takes us up and past one of the most spectacular high-drop waterfalls - Black Force, before we head onto the Calf - the highest point in the Howgills.

 Make the most of your final morning with the opportunity to join a half-day guided walk around Sedbergh.